Starbucks CEO replaced by Brian Niccol, a fixer who revived Chipotle when the chain was in distress

 “I will pay $9 for a burrito.
 I’m not sure I’m going to pay $9 for a cup of Venti shaken espresso,” said Nancy Tengler, CEO of Laffer Tengler Investments, which owns shares in Starbucks and Chipotle.

-In the U.S., Starbucks has struggled to balance demand for mobile orders and faster service with a place where other customers can find relaxing cafe environment.
+In the U.S., Starbucks has struggled to balance demand for mobile orders and faster service with its more traditional role as an upscale cafe where customers can gather and relax.
 Tengler said long wait times and a deluge of mobile orders have damaged the in-store experience at Starbucks, and Niccol will have to develop a plan to flip that around.

-But Starbucks is facing challenges on multiple fronts in its drive for growth.
+Starbucks — along with other big brands like McDonald’s — is also confronting U.S. consumers who are increasingly looking for value and deals.
+Niccol will have to convince drinkers that a medium Starbucks iced coffee — now more than $5 in Manhattan — is worth paying for.

 In China, Starbucks’ second-largest market with 6,500 stores, customers are increasingly opting for coffee from lower-priced rivals.
-In the Middle East Starbucks is seeing boycotts related to the Israel-Hamas war.
+And in the Middle East and some countries in Europe, Starbucks is seeing boycotts related to the Israel-Hamas war.

-After succeeding Howard Schultz, the longtime Starbucks leader and chairman emeritus in March 2023, investors and the company’s board quickly soured on Narasimhan, a longtime PepsiCo executive.
+Narasimhan succeeded Howard Schultz, the longtime Starbucks leader and chairman emeritus, in March 2023.
+But investors and the company’s board quickly soured on the longtime PepsiCo executive, who trained as a barista and worked monthly in Starbucks stores but had little retail experience.

 Starbucks’ revenue dropped 2% in the first three months of this year, the first quarterly sales decline for the company since the end of 2020.
-The decline prompted a rebuke from Schultz, who wrote in a LinkedIn post this spring that company leaders should spend more time in stores and focus on coffee drinks to turn around flagging sales.
+The decline prompted a rebuke from Schultz, who wrote in a LinkedIn post this spring that company leaders should spend more time in stores and focus on coffee drinks.

 Revenue fell again the next quarter.
 A new summer drink with boba-like raspberry “pearls” drove strong U.S. sales, but the company had to pull back on marketing after it ran out of ingredients.

-Note: This story has been updated to correct that Schultz is a longtime leader at Starbucks but not a founder.